samrg123/Caen-Downloader/README.md

 - Add support for filtering course name and recording titles with regex to only.
 (Example: only download videos that match "EECS*" courses or "Section 1")
 - Add an `--update` option that only downloads files if it doesn't already exist in output directory
 - Add support to download captions and convert them to a srt file saved alongside video
-- Ability support for downloading thumbnails
+- Add support for downloading thumbnails
-- Add multi-threading support for parallel downloads
+- Add support for downloading auxiliary whiteboard images
 - Figure out waveform.audiomap is used for and if it's useful
 - Add ability to download files from CAEN computer accounts
-- Have `--list` report the number of bytes that will be downloaded